 Why We Give

 Camp Wyldewood is such a special place!
-I spent 4 summers working out there in the late 90’s, proposed to my wife at B rock in 2002, and now are kids have been going for several summers.
+I spent 4 summers working out there in the late 90’s, proposed to my wife at B-rock in 2002, and now our kids have been going for several summers.
 It is a great place to go and have fun doing activities like the ropes course or ziplining into the lake but more importantly spending time glorifying God at praise time in Rec 1 and forming life-long friendships with people whose ultimate goal is to get to heaven.

 We give because Camp Wyldewood has meant so much to our family.
 We want others to have the same opportunity we have had to not only have a great experience but also grow closer to God.